dragitz/TFT-Comp-Creator/README.md

     	TL;DR: If Trait == Anima Squad (3/5/7) but Trait has a value of 6 (so it's active) the comp is considered unbalanced, therefore filtered out.

+* #### Brute All Champs

+    Brute force every possible comp

 ## Bugs n' stuff
 * Random algorithm does not work, yet.
 * A debug tab is there, but actually never used.
 You can use it as a notepad, lol. (will probably remove it)
 * Scoring algorithm, not used right now.
 Will probably add a functionality later that will make use of it.
+* Can't specify an initial champion.

+    I recommend checking "Brute all champs" and specify in the champ inclusion, your desired champions.

 ## Design